Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

   - 'paths/data-science'
 ---

-The **`.std()`** function returns the standard deviation of the array elements.
-The standard deviation is calculated for the flattened array by default, otherwise over the specified axis.
+The **`.std()`** function calculates the standard deviation of given data along a specified axis.
 A standard deviation is a statistical measure indicating the spread of a distribution of data, represented by an array, along a specified axis.

 ## Syntax